jupyterlab/jupyterlab/docs/source/user/files.rst

 .. image:: ../images/files-create-text-file.png
    :align: center
    :class: jp-screenshot
-   :alt: A screenshot showing the context menu entry for creating a new file.
+   :alt: The context menu entry for creating a new file.

 .. _current-directory: